Updated: May 9, 2022

-- All customers in your province have completed the transition to Unity.
+- Most customers in your province have already been decommissioned and completed the transition to Unity.
 Most, if not all of your Conveyancer records should be closed well in advance of its retirement.

 - We are providing notice so far in advance of decommissioning so that we can help customers plan ahead for when The Conveyancer can no longer be accessed.

-4. Will DoProcess still be updating The Conveyancer?
+4. Will Dye & Durham still be updating The Conveyancer?